Summit 26 from June 1-4 in San Francisco

 • A Snowflake user with ACCOUNTADMIN or SECURITYADMIN privileges

-• A GitHub repository with GitHub Actions enabled
+• For the GitHub Actions section: a GitHub repository with GitHub Actions enabled

 • Snowflake CLI version 3.11 or later (for OIDC authentication)